Economy of Mandatory Palestine: Economic growth

 Between 1922 and 1947, the annual growth rate of the Jewish sector of the economy was 13.2%, mainly due to immigration and foreign capital, while that of the Arab was 6.5%.
 Per capita, these figures were 4.8% and 3.6% respectively.
 By 1936, the Jewish sector earned 2.6 times as much as Arabs.
 Compared to Arab countries, the Palestinian Arab individuals earned slightly more.

 On the scale of the UN Human Development Index determined for around 1939, of 36 countries, Palestinian Jews were placed 15th, Palestinian Arabs 30th, Egypt 33rd and Turkey 35th.
 The Jews in Palestine were mainly urban, 76.2% in 1942, while the Arabs were mainly rural, 68.3% in 1942.
 Overall, Khalidi concludes that Palestinian Arab society, while overmatched by the Yishuv, was as advanced as any other Arab society in the region and considerably more than several.

 Energy

 Oil

 The country's largest industrial zone was in Haifa, where many housing projects were built for employees.
-Haifa was the location of the Haifa oil refinery, established in the 1930s, and the end point of the Kirkuk-Haifa oil pipeline, transporting oil from the Kingdom of Iraq.
+Haifa was the location of the Haifa oil refinery, which began operations in 1939, and the end point of the Kirkuk-Haifa oil pipeline, completed 1934, transporting oil from the Kingdom of Iraq.